ASPLes/libvortex-1.1/trunk/libvortex-1.1/py-vortex/doc/connection.rst

       :param frame_received: The handler to be configured on this channel to handle frame reception.
       :type  frame_received: :ref:`frame-received-handler`.

-      :param frame_received: The handler to be configured on this channel to handle frame reception.
-      :type  frame_received: :ref:`frame-received-handler`.

-      :param encoding: The type of encoding used for profile_content.
-This is optional and if not provided, encoding_NONE will be assumed.
-      :type  encoding: Integer.
-Valid values are vortex.encoding_NONE and vortex.encoding_BASE64

-      :param profile_content: The profile channel start connect to be sent.
-      :type  profile_content: String.
-Content codified as signaled by encoding param.

       The following is an code example of a frame_received handler::

           def received_content (conn, channel, frame, data):